horseee/prv_horseee.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hi there!
 Welcome to Xinyin Ma(马欣尹)'s website :laughing:!
 I am currently a Ph.D student in [Language and Vision Lab @ NUS](http://www.lv-nus.org/) from August 2022, advised by [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
 Previously I obtained my master in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://scholar.google.co.id/citations?hl=no&user=H42slBQAAAAJ).
 I did a bachelor in software engineering also in Zhejiang University and got the honor degree from Chu Kochen Honors College.

 I'm currently conducting some research in efficient learning, including